Kunitachi District

 “No plans.”

 “C’mon, Chaddy.
-You’re gonna come back and see us.”
+You gotta come back and see us.”

 Chadwick shook his head.
 “Don’t think so.
 Wouldn’t be the same.”

 Chadwick said, “I’ve seen guys who’ve come back, looking for it.
-And they don’t find it.”
+And they can’t.”

 Thackeray knew what Chadwick was talking about.
-In Senzoku district, on one of their splits together, they had gone up to Kamata to teach a first discussion to a high school teacher they’d tracted out the week before.
-They’d finished up pretty late, and stopped at a soba shop to get something to eat before heading back.
+In Senzoku district, on one of their splits together, they’d gone up to Kamata to teach a first discussion to a high school teacher they’d tracted out the week before.
+They finished pretty late and stopped at a soba shop to get something to eat before heading back.

 An American was sitting at the end of the counter, finishing up a bowl of soba.
 He said, “You guys missionaries?”